 Marking keywords with tags

-To create a tag, highlight the keyword and click on “Create tag”.
+To create a tag, highlight the keyword and click “Tags”.
 Then enter the name of the tag and choose its color.

-The average search volume per month according to search engine estimates.
+The average monthly keyword search volume according to search engine estimates.

-This section shows the level of competition for the tracked keyword and is expressed in percentage points.
+The level of competition for the tracked keyword expressed in percentage points.
 The greater this number is, the higher the level of competition will be.
-This data is taken from Google Keyword Planner.
+This data is pulled from Google Keyword Planner.

-This section shows the average price in USD as predicted by Google Keyword Planner.
-It is the amount that you have to pay per click if you choose to order contextual advertising for this search query.
+The average price in USD as predicted by Google Keyword Planner.
+This is the amount that you have to pay per click if you choose to get contextual advertising for the given keyword.
 This is an indirect competitive index for commercial search queries.